Tucan444/Hypercrystal/README.md

 ## Contributing

 1. Fork and clone the repo.
-2. Install dev dependencies (`pip install -e .` plus whatever extras you need).
+2. Install dev dependencies: Run `pip install -e .` to install the package in editable mode.
+This allows you to modify the code in `src/hypercrystal/` and see changes immediately without reinstalling.
+If you need additional development tools (e.g., testing frameworks, linters), install them separately.
+3. Add your features in `src/hypercrystal/` (e.g., new shapes in `src/hypercrystal/shapes/`, new projections in `src/hypercrystal/projections/`, etc.).
-3. Run or add scripts in `examples/` to exercise new features.
+4. Run or add scripts in `examples/` to exercise and test your new features.
-4. Open a pull request with a short description and screenshots if relevant.
+5. Open a pull request with a short description and screenshots if relevant.